victoryil/Spark-installer-tool/readme.md

 None

 ### Feautures
-The installation will be generated for different systems and we will be able to pass it arguments to dynamically decide where to install it, always maintaining a default configuration for the ease of users.
+We will be able to pass it arguments to dynamically decide where to install it, always maintaining a default configuration for the ease of users.

 ## Linux version
-State: Pending
+Running the sh script in terminal as follows:
+**source installer-linux.sh**
+You can install version 3.2.2 of spark and hadoop

+This version auto-set windows enviroment variables

+### Common problems
+During launch you may be asked to enter your admin password

+### Bugs
+None

+### Feautures
+We will be able to pass it arguments to dynamically decide where to install it, always maintaining a default configuration for the ease of users.

 ## Mac version
 State: Pending